feranmi-idowu/Portfolio/README.md

-Sure, here's a README file for your HTML portfolio website:

----

 # Portfolio Website README

 This repository contains the source code for a portfolio website created using HTML, CSS, and JavaScript.
 The website showcases information about the developer, their skills, and some of the projects they've worked on.